 - Query Mode: Use this option to write Query directly inside the transformation.
 You can Insert, Delete, or Update rows in a Database

-- Script Mode: If your SQL Server query saved in a Script file, then you can use this option.
+- Script Mode: If your Server query is saved in a Script file, then you can use this option.
 If you select this option, then you have to pass the Script file name.

 - DB Type: Please select the Database type.
 For example, SQL, Oracle, etc.